zeux/zeux.github.io/_posts/2023-04-28-triangle-backface-culling.md

 In this post we've looked at a number of different techniques to cull backfacing triangles in mesh shaders.
 We've seen that cluster cone culling - which is the only method that can cull triangles on the cluster level - can result in suboptimal culling rates but is still valuable to reduce the mesh shader workload.
 When considering triangle-level culling methods, all of them seem to, in the end, lose to bruteforce culling or at best be on par with it.

-The code for fine-grained culling as well as cone culling integration is available in [niagara](https://github.com/zeux/niagara) and [meshoptimizer](https://github.com/zeux/meshoptimizer); mask-based culling is likely going to be added to meshoptimizer [in the future](https://github.com/zeux/meshoptimizer/pull/553) as well even though it looks like it's not going to be the best option for most use cases.
+The code for fine-grained culling, as well as cone culling integration, is available in [niagara](https://github.com/zeux/niagara) and [meshoptimizer](https://github.com/zeux/meshoptimizer); mask-based culling is likely going to be added to meshoptimizer [in the future](https://github.com/zeux/meshoptimizer/pull/553) as well even though it looks like it's not going to be the best option for most use cases.
 Implementing K-means for cone cluster selection is left as an exercise to the reader ;)

 [^1]: There are other, more powerful, culling techniques that can make task-level culling of meshlets more effective, such as occlusion culling which is also implemented in [niagara](https://github.com/zeux/niagara), but are outside of the scope for today's post.
 [^2]: meshoptimizer's main algorithm for meshlet construction, meshopt_buildMeshlets, has a parameter `cone_weight` that helps control this tradeoff to a small extent, although the algorithm always prefers connectivity over orientation.
 All numbers in this post assume `cone_weight = 0.5`.